o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 ## Testing player input

-After you use either Script Canvas or Lua to connect the input event in your `.inputbindings` file to an input handler, you can test player input in **O3DE Editor**.
+After you use either Script Canvas or Lua to connect the input event in your `.inputbindings` file to an input handler, you can test player input in O3DE Editor.

 1. In O3DE Editor, select the entity with the Input and scripting components in the viewport or **Entity Outliner**.